cosmicjs/gatsby-source-cosmic/README.md

 ```

 ### 2. Configure your plugin
-In order to configure this plugin you will need your Cosmic bucket slug & corresponding read key.
+In order to configure this plugin you will need your Cosmic Bucket slug & corresponding read key.
 You can find these by [logging into Cosmic](https://app.cosmicjs.com/login) and going to `Your Bucket > Settings > API Access`.

 In your `gatsby-config.js` install the plugin:
 ```